Afraid of Flying or Stressed Out from It? These PUP(S) are Here to Help: and That is Something I Can Get on Board With | Blooming Culture

 PUP enhances customer service for sure.
 But have you ever thought about PUP in terms of improving the wellness of thousands of people every day?

 We reach thousands of people every year at LAX and with our community partnerships.
 To reach even more people would be through a TV show (which we have been approached by a few networks but we have not found the right fit yet) and be guests on the Ellen show or a reoccurring guest on a show like The Doctors would be ideal.

 To continue to grow the program so we reach 150 -200 volunteers and I would like to start a “how to travel successfully with your dog program”.
 I think we are going to continue to see more and more people traveling with their dogs.
 I want to make sure they know what to expect and how they can prepare their dog so they are not fearful or overwhelmed.

 For example, if your dog has never been in a carry-on bag, kennel or crate you need to introduce and let them practice going in and out and spending time in it.
 You need to have the kennel in the living room and let the dog go in and out of it so they know what to expect and that is a safe place for them.

-I also envision having a meet and greet where people can bring their dog to the airport and do a walk thru so the owner and dog know what to expect.
-If the dog starts barking the owner can take time to work with the dog so they won’t bark and get over excited when they are actually travelling.
+I also envision having a meet and greet where people can bring their dog to the airport and do a walk-thru so the owner and dog know what to expect.
+If the dog starts barking the owner can take time to work with the dog so they won’t bark and get over-excited when they are actually traveling.
 Did I mention I need to add an extra 12 hours to my day??

 Ivy, working her magic.
 FC: Linda Pianigiani